If you want to get directly to the nitty-gritty, here’s a web story with 25 delicious backpacking food ideas for your next hike:

 Meal planning is an important part of every backpacking trip.
 Depending on the number of days you intend to spend on the excursion or the activities you will be doing, you should make a detailed plan before heading out and pack bags with everything you’ll need for each day.

-Breakfast is important to get a good start into the day and should provide enough energy and a good source of nutrients.
+Breakfast is maybe the most important meal of the day and very important in order to get a good start into the day and should provide enough energy and a good source of nutrients.
 Backpackers need high amounts of energy to kick start their demanding day (if they are going for strenuous hikes).

-A good breakfast could include some of the following: Grits, dark chocolate, Bagels, tea or instant coffee.
+A good backpacker breakfast could include some of the following: Grits, dark chocolate, Bagels, instant oatmeal, tea or instant coffee.

 Timing: It’s ideal to have breakfast directly after waking up so you can get in some early miles.